Xilinx/Vitis_Model_Composer/Examples/AIENGINE/DSPlib/fir_ssr/README.md

 # Using DSPLib AI Engine FIR directly from the library browser

-This example demonstrates using the AI Engine 'FIR Asymmetric Filter' block in Model Composer and comparing the results to the Simulink FIR block.
+This example demonstrates using the AI Engine 'FIR Asymmetric Filter' block with an SSR of 4 in Vitis Model Composer to achieve a high throughput and comparing the results to the Simulink FIR block.

+Each stream input to the filter block has a thoughput of close to 1 GSps.
+To get to this number the following factors are in play:

+* 64 bit wide PLIO blocks on all the inputs and outputs.
+* PL frequency speccifed in the PLIO block at 500 MHz.
+* A high input frame size parameter to the filter block, in this case 8192.

 ## Knowledge nuggets

 :bulb: Note that the Spectrum Analyzer block accepts a Variable Size Signal as input.
 Likewise, Simulink *Scope* block and *Display* block also accept variable size signals as inputs.

-:bulb: In this example, the output variable size signal is always full, i.e. the number of samples in the signal is equal to the maximum size of the variable size signal (in this case 256).
-We can monitor this using Simulink *width* block and a scope.
-Note that the number shown on the *width* block is the maximum size of the input signal while the output of the block is the number of samples in the variable size signal.

-:warning: If the number of samples in the variable size signal is not equal to the maximum number of samples of the variable size signal, directly attaching the variable size signal to the spectrum analyzer will result in a misleading output (zeros will be inserted to fill the missing samples).
-For cases where the variable size signal is not full, use the *Variable Size Signal to Workspace* block to move the data to the workspace and then post process the data.

 :bulb: Note how you can design the filter using the *Filter Design and Analysis tool* and directly pass the resulting taps to the AI Engine 'FIR Asymmetric Filter' block.